kalimawiki/blog-writing/content/posts/quality-control-and-compliance-in-pharmaceutical-manufacturing-with-imported-apis-in-vietnam-2025-11-27.md

 * *Continuous Education* - Pharmaceutical quality standards evolve continuously.
 Regular refresher training, updates on regulatory changes, and workshops on emerging technologies keep staff current.
 Some companies require annual GMP recertification for all employees involved in manufacturing or quality operations.

 * *Quality Culture Development* - Beyond formal training, successful manufacturers cultivate a quality culture where every employee feels empowered and obligated to speak up about potential quality issues.
-This culture emphasizes that quality is everyone's responsibility, not just the quality department's domain.
+This culture emphasises that quality is everyone's responsibility, not just the quality department's domain.
 Management commitment, visible quality leadership, and recognition programs reinforce these values daily.

 ## The Role of Technology in Enhancing Quality and Compliance